 Audacity - audio editing

-want to make your own 3D movie and become the next Pixar?
-(Warning:
+Blender - want to make your own 3D movie and become the next Pixar?
+(Warning: steep learning curve!)

 Adium - instant messaging client for Mac OS X